Weld logo

 HyperLogLog

-When performing an exact count of distinct items (or *cardinality*) in a large dataset significant amounts of memory and computing resources are needed.
-Therefore, to reduce heavy memory usage and provide fast results, Google Analytics 4 utilizes the HyperLogLog++ (HLL++) algorithm, an augmented version of the HyperLogLog algorithm.
+When performing an exact count of distinct items (or cardinality) in a large dataset, significant amounts of memory and computing resources are needed.
+To reduce heavy memory usage and provide fast results, Google Analytics 4 utilizes the HyperLogLog++ (HLL++) algorithm—an augmented version of the HyperLogLog algorithm.

 The HLL++ algorithm estimates the cardinality of several metrics in GA4, giving an approximation of the total.
 What this means in practice is that the values in your Google Analytics 4 dashboard are provided in a quick and efficient manner, but they are approximations.
 For most cases, the approximation is quite accurate, with a low error rate.

-As you can see below, the values are different when the same data is explored through WELD's SQL editor.
-For example, you total session count from the Organic Search channel might show a value of 3959 in GA4, and a total of 3955 in your WELD account.
+As you can see below, the values are different when the same data is explored through Weld's SQL editor.
+For example, your total session count from the Organic Search channel might show a value of 3959 in GA4, and a total of 3955 in your Weld account.

 Considerations

-Whenever you are in need of a quick look at your Google Analytics data, the GA4 dashboard will give you fast results, albeit slightly inaccurate, due to the use of both Data Sampling and the HyperLogLog++ algorithm.
-But, if precision is what you need, having your data connected through WELD will allow you to use the full power of any of our destinations to easily calculate the values of all the metrics you need.
+Whenever you need a quick look at your Google Analytics data, the GA4 dashboard will give you fast results—albeit slightly inaccurate—due to the use of both data sampling and the HyperLogLog++ algorithm.
+But if precision is what you need, having your data connected through Weld will allow you to use the full power of our destinations to easily calculate the values of all the metrics you require.

 References